 A chart represents data in certain graphical patterns so users can get insights of the data set(s) visually.
-A full-width chart page allows users to view the trend of data, check specific data point, or compare different data sets.
-To see the specific details of different chart types, please see Chart Types.
+A full-width chart page allows users to view the trend of data, check specific data points, or compare different data sets.
+To see the specific details of different chart types, please see chart types.

-In general, a full-width chart page consists of chart title, chart summary and legend, and chart plot.
+In general, a full-width chart page consists of a chart title, a chart summary and legend, and a chart plot.

 A. Chart Title

 The chart title displays the name of the chart with a timestamp.
 The name should communicate the content of the chart, so users know what to expect from this chart.
 The timestamp shows when the chart was updated or refreshed.

 B. Chart Summary and Legend